alexander-kastil/angular-basics/labs/L1-base-layout/readme.md

   ![layout](_images/food-layout.png)

-It will load the menu items in the navbar using a navbar.service that takes its values from `assets/menu-items.json`:
+Menu items in the navbar using a navbar.service that takes its values from `assets/menu-items.json`:

 ## Steps Outlined